The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Unless you have an interview in person, you will be sent a card in the mail.
 A secret Personal Identification Number (PIN) will arrive separately from your card.
 It may take 7-10 business days for your EBT card and PIN to arrive.
 Call EBT Customer Service at 1-800-997-2555 if you want to change the PIN to one that you would prefer.
 If you can't wait for a card to be sent in the mail, go to a DTA office to have one printed for you.

-You apply for cash benefits in person.
+You apply for economic assistance in person.
 That is also one of the ways you can apply for SNAP benefits.
 If you apply in person, you will get an EBT card and choose your PIN before you leave the office.

 Massachusetts law requires the use of photo identification on the front of each EBT card.
 We will use the photo from your driver's license or other state-issued ID.
 If you don't have one, we will schedule a time for you to go to a DTA office to take a photo.
 You can still get a card and benefits while waiting to take your picture.
 You aren't subject to photo EBT requirements if you are: